AlmaLinux/almalinux.org/content/blog/2024-07-05-almalinux-container-cloud-live-media-updates.md

 * You can get official [Docker](https://hub.docker.com/_/almalinux) images and [OCI Images from Quay.io](https://quay.io/organization/almalinuxorg), and starting with AlmaLinux versions 9.4 and 8.10 you can also get the container images from [GitHub packages](https://github.com/orgs/AlmaLinux/packages).
 * We've updated scripts and workflows to build AlmaLinux container images.
 They are now based on [GitHub Actions](https://github.com/AlmaLinux/container-images/actions).
 We welcome contributors and interested ones to the new GitHub repo - [container-images](https://github.com/AlmaLinux/container-images).

-If you want to contribute to Cloud or Container images or have any questions, please check with the [Cloud SIG](https://wiki.almalinux.org/sigs/Cloud.html).
+If you want to contribute to Cloud or Container images or have any questions, please join the [Cloud SIG](https://wiki.almalinux.org/sigs/Cloud.html).

 ## Live Media Images

 All Live Media images were also updated to versions [AlmaLinux 9.4](https://repo.almalinux.org/almalinux/9/live/x86_64/) and [AlmaLinux 8.10](https://repo.almalinux.org/almalinux/8/live/x86_64) which includes the following variants:
 * GNOME
 * GNOME-Mini
-* KDE - `kdepim-addons` package for additional plugins for KDE PIM applications is added back.
+* KDE - `kdepim-addons` package for additional plugins for KDE PIM applications has been added back.
 * MATE
 * XFCE

-OpenVPN tools for integrating VPN into NetworkManager including desktop specific packages are now pre-installed in all Live Media images.
+OpenVPN tools for integrating VPN into NetworkManager including desktop-specific packages are now pre-installed in all Live Media images.

 ## More Options